• Sign In

 Life from Vapor

-The Critical Role of Fog Oases in the Survival of Copiapoa Cacti
+The Critical Role of Fog Oases in the Survival of Copiapoa

 Fog Oases: The Lomas of the Atacama

-The camanchacas give rise to unique fog oases along the Atacama Desert’s coastal foothills, locally known as lomas.
+The camanchaca give rise to unique fog oases along the Atacama Desert’s coastal foothills, locally known as lomas.
 Typically forming on mountain slopes, cliffs, and high-elevation plains, these oases have provided critical moisture for hundreds of thousands of years to some of the desert’s most specialized ecosystems.
 Plants such as Copiapoa, Tillandsia, and Neoraimondia have evolved remarkable adaptations to absorb water directly from the fog.
 Copiapoa cacti, for instance, use their spines to capture minute droplets—an essential survival strategy in an environment that receives virtually no rainfall.

 Species Adaptation and Diversification